 Annual Huguenot Service.

-On Sunday 20th October this year, members gathered at St. Patrick’s Cathedral in Dublin to attend our annual service to commemorate the lives of Huguenots who fled persecution and sought refuge here in Ireland.
+On Sunday 20th October 2019, members gathered at St. Patrick’s Cathedral in Dublin to attend our annual service to commemorate the lives of Huguenots who fled persecution and sought refuge here in Ireland.
 Our speaker this year was Dr Jason McElligott, whose very interesting talk focused not just on those refugees whose names are often mentioned today for their achievements, but on the many others who struggled to find a foothold in a new home and new society.
 He also spoke about Elie Bouhereau, the French Huguenot refugee, who became the first librarian of Marsh’s Library.
 The tercentenary of his death is being marked by a conference which will be held on the 15th, 16th and 17th of November at Marsh’s Library in Dublin.
 You can read more about the Bouhereau Conference here.

 A new book ‘ The Diary (1689-1719) and accounts (1704-1717) of Elie Bouhereau’ will be launched on 16th November 2019 at 6pm in the Lady Chapel of St. Patrick’s Cathedral.